ThetaDev/HADocsOpenData/README.md

 ## About the metadata
 The metadata is stored as a json string, preferably in a custom property of the PDF file containing the document(s).

+When implementing parsing/reading of these metadata, be aware that not everyone implementing them will use all the fields we have defined.

 We have defined that any dates may be supplied formatted as "YYYY-MM-DD" or using the full ISO 8601 standard (http://en.wikipedia.org/wiki/ISO_8601): "2012-03-19T07:22Z"/"2016-01-23T09:49:09.0829697+01:00"(default in Json.Net).

 ## Samples in this repository